ballpanuwat25/Final-Project-Front-end-Dev-Init/README.md

 - Customize columns and labels for your workflow.

 ### 4. Schedule
-- Plan your day with a schedule view.
 - Add, edit, and delete events.
-- View events in a daily or weekly layout.
+- View events in a responsive layout.

+### 5. Daily Journal
+- Capture your thoughts and experiences with the daily journal.
+- Reflect on your day and maintain a personal diary.

 ## Installation